msvbg/parliament/README.md

 ```

 ## Examples
-One of the strengths of functional programming easily it composes.
-For instance, this is how you would define `flatMap`:
+One of the strengths of functional programming is how easily it composes.
+For instance, this is how you would define `flatMap` with parliament.js:

 ```js
 let flatMap = seq(map, flatten);